benblack769/sysHW3/readme.md

 #### Serious memory leaks

 After running the tests and all functions return, and all values are deleted, there is still over 100MB of memory taken up on my system.
-I have not been able to track this down.
+I fixed several memory lead issues, but I have only been able to reduce the problem, not eliminate it.

 #### Constant time performance